HannaKalantar/Elk-Stack-Project/README.md

 Now that we have set up both of our hosts and configure files we are now going to create a play book.

-Once we have started our contianer and we are at a screen that looks like root@5e4b8f36e048:~# you will want to move into /etc/ansible.
+Start your container (if it already is not started) and make sure on your command like is comming directly from your root.
+For example, check your screen to see if you see something like root@5e4b8f36e048:~#, you will want to move into /etc/ansible.

-When you are in here you are more than welcome to create a playboook, for this exercise we are creating a DVWA(Damn Vulnerable Website App) so this playbook will be for that.
+When you are in here you are more than welcome to create a playboook, for this exercise we are creating a DVWA (Damn Vulnerable Website App) so this playbook will be for that.

-Our first step will be nano pentest.yml this will create the playbook.
+Our first step will be to write the command `nano pentest.yml` this will create the playbook.

-The top of your playbook should read something like this
+The top of your playbook should read something like this..

 ![](https://github.com/DyamiEnvii/Dyami-s-Repo/blob/main/Images/Pentest1.PNG)

 This is declaring what you want the playbook to do.
-So we are Configuring a Web Virtual Machine using Docker
+So we are Configuring a Web Virtual Machine using Docker.

-Our host for this is going to be webservers hence why we uncommented and added the IP addresses
+Our host for this is going to be webservers hence why we uncommented and added the IP addresses.

-Last but not least we have become true.
-Allowing for this entire playbook to come true
+Last but not least, we have become true.
+Allowing for this entire playbook to come true.

 ![](https://github.com/DyamiEnvii/Dyami-s-Repo/blob/main/Images/DockerUpdate.PNG)

-This segment is saying we want docker.io to install force it to go through if we do not have it, update the chace yes, name of the process we want and the sate of the process.
+This segment is saying we want `docker.io` to install, so go ahead and force it to go through if we do not have it, update the cache to `yes`, name of the process we want and the state of the process.

 In the next segment we are installing pip3 which is pulling from a index of python libary that is unable to be carried with python when we install python.